duukkis/terminal/blog/BLOG.md

 ---

 ![](images/herbie.png)
-Duukkis is the god of Internet.
-He has been building the Internet for 20 years in multiple various size projects.
-Duukkis solves customer needs efficiently and with long lasting solutions.
+Duukkis has been building the Internet for 20 years in multiple various size projects.
+He is a coder and maker of things.
+He has done over 70 Twitter-bots, a noun- and verb- conjugator with PHP and a portrait from 7366 pieces of Lego.
 He is a developer, architect and a nice guy.